Michael12309/PinMapGenerator/README.md

 depend on the resolution of the image you're using, but usually, 20-40 is a good number.
 Think of it as "20x or 40x smaller."

-use unweighted algorithm? (optional): By default, this program uses an unweighted algorithm to determine which colors to map to each pixel (or 'block').
+use unweighted algorithm? (optional): By default, this program uses a weighted algorithm to determine which colors to map to each pixel (or 'block').
 Since the human eye values certain colors more than others, I favored the use of some colors over others.
 To remove this bias, just add a "1" for this parameter.